Naturopathic Medicine & Nutrition

 - mental and emotional factors

 We import potent herbal and botanical medicines for both short and long-term treatment for a wide range of illness.
-You can be sure that all our herbal tinctures and liquids are independently-tested, clinical-grade and formulated to higher standards in purity and potency – made in Australia under strict, government-controlled GMP standards.
+You can be reassured to know that all our herbal tinctures and liquids are independently-tested, clinical-grade and formulated to higher standards in purity and potency; made in Australia under strict, government-controlled GMP standards.
 We choose organic wherever possible.

 At IMI we never stand still.
 Our naturopaths meet regularly as a team to assess, review and learn about the latest diagnostic methods, herbs and medicines.